 We ship using UPS Next Day Air or UPS Next Day Air Saver.

-Standard and Priority overnight gets the packages to your door the following day after shipping.
+Air and Air Save overnight gets the packages to your door the following day after shipping.

 Shipping charges are based on our contract with FedEx/UPS and is a direct pass-through to the FedEx/UPS account/site.
 We do not profit from FedEx/UPS packaging and oftentimes pay fees over what the customer does with each order.